Spot and Tango Review: What You Should Know

 Spot & Tango is a subscription dog food company designed to let you build a personalized meal plan for your pet with healthy, high-quality ingredients.

 As with many delivery-based dog food brands, Spot & Tango claims to use only human-grade ingredients cooked into ready-to-serve meals filled with protein, fruits and vegetables, and free of artificial additives, preservatives, and fillers.

-Is it worth switching over your pet from kibble to subscription meals instead?
-We’ll help you sort through the specifics so you can decide what’s best.
+Is it worth switching over your pet from kibble to a Spot & Tango subscription?
+In this analysis, we’ll help you sort through all the important factors so you can decide what’s right for you.

-Unless you live near its store locations in NYC, the best way to access Spot & Tango meals is by signing up for an auto-ship subscription.
+Unless you live near a specialty store that carries this brand, the best way to access Spot & Tango meals is by signing up for an auto-ship subscription.

 When you first navigate to the brand’s website, you will find an online survey that lets you share pertinent information about your pets, including their gender, breed, age, weight, activity level, whether they have been fixed, and any health concerns.

 After you complete the survey, Spot & Tango will share their three recipes—Turkey & Red Quinoa, Beef & Millet, Lamb & Brown Rice—with the pricing information per meal (they recommend two meals a day for most dogs).